Sun stay alive, beat Aces 105-76 in Game 3 of WNBA Finals

 Jackie Young scored 22 points and A’ja Wilson added 19 for the Aces.

-The victory thwarted Las Vegas’ first attempt at winning the franchise’s inaugural WNBA championship.
+Las Vegas was thwarted in its first attempt at winning the franchise’s inaugural WNBA championship.
 The team had been in the Finals twice before and got swept in 2008 and 2020.

 TRIPLE THREAT

-Thomas now has two triple-doubles in her career — both this season.
+Thomas now has three triple-doubles in her career — all this season.
 This was the third in WNBA playoff history.
 Chicago’s Courtney Vandersloot and Houston’s Sheryl Swoopes had the others.

 TIP-INS